Being a Beaver

 Each group of Beavers is called a ‘Colony’, taking its name from a group of these animals in the wild.
 Within the Colony, beavers are organised into sub-groups known as ‘Lodges’ which are named after trees.
 We have the following Lodges in our Beaver Colony:-

-Beech, Oak, Holly and Elm
+Beech, Oak, Holly and Silver Birch

 Each Lodge is made up of around 6 beavers of a range of ages and new beavers usually join a Lodge in which they know at least one person.